The Elliston Massacre

 In 1836, of the settlers who came to South Australia, some made their way onto the Eyre Peninsula to the vast fertile soils.
 Some of the European settlers decided the land in the area we now call Elliston was sufficient for settlement, farming and fishing.
 So they made plans to start their small community.

-A tribe of about two hundred Aboriginal people lived on the outskirts of Elliston.
-Two young Aboriginal hunters went about the business of bringing food back to the tribe, on their journey they came across a farm where sheep were being kept.
-Upon their arrival at the farm, the farmer who owned the property arrived home, and took note of the two Aboriginal hunters.
+A mob of about two hundred Indigenous people lived on the outskirts of Elliston.
+Two young Aboriginal hunters went about the business of bringing food back to the tribe.
+On their journey, they came across a farm where sheep were being kept.
+Upon their arrival at the farm, the farmer who owned the property arrived home and took note of the two Aboriginal hunters.
 On the next day, after the usual counting of heads of sheep, the farmer noted four sheep had gone missing.
 He linked the missing sheep to the two Aboriginal hunters he had seen the day before and reported the missing sheep and the two hunters to the local police.

-A local policeman descended upon the camp of the closest Aboriginal mob and began asking who stole the sheep from the farmer the day before..
-The Elders replied that no one had taken any sheep .
-The policeman was suspicious and asked .
-“Who went out hunting yesterday?”
+Local police troopers descended upon the camp of the closest Aboriginal mob and began asking who stole the sheep from the farmer the day before.
+The Elders replied that no one had taken any sheep.
+The policeman was suspicious and asked; “Who went out hunting yesterday?”

-The tribe named the two men, knowing they had done no wrong, and told the policeman they came back with wombat and kangaroo.
+The mob named the two men, knowing they had done no wrong, and told the police trooper they came back with a wombat and a kangaroo.
 The officer suspected the Aboriginal elders were protecting their hunters by lying about the sheep.
-He arrested the two hunters, who spoke no English and kept them in the gaol.
+He arrested the two hunters, who spoke no English and locked them in the gaol.

 They then hung the white judge from the very spot he had hung the Aboriginal hunters.

-On the next morning, when the townsfolk found the judge hanging, the town banded together and formed a posse.
-The local policeman rounded up horsemen from farms and told the local farmers of the Judges demise.
-The posse rode to the Aboriginal camp and herded the tribe, men women and children, together, any that tried to escape were shot, whipped or beat with sticks.
+The posse rode to the Aboriginal camp and herded the tribe, men, women and children, together, any that tried to escape were shot, whipped or beat with sticks.
 The posse herded the tribe to the local cliffs and forced them off the side to their deaths.

-The news of the massacre spread swiftly amongst the Aboriginal tribes and they began to flee the area towards Talewan, and the Gawler Ranges, not wanting to suffer a similar fate at the hands of the merciless white folk of Elliston
+The news of the massacre spread swiftly among the indigenous mobs and they began to flee the area towards Talewan, and the Gawler Ranges, not wanting to suffer a similar fate at the hands of the merciless white folk of Elliston.

-It was well documented that when a farmer killed his sheep in the town, the Aboriginal tribes would collect the guts whatever was left and use it for their own purposes, if there was no food from their own local resources around.
+It was well documented that when a farmer killed his sheep in the town, the Aboriginal mobs would collect the guts and whatever was left and use it for their own purposes, if there was no food from their own local resources around.